Prefer to contact us online instead?

 - Middle-aged adults around 45-64

-- Isolate themselves from other individuals
+- Isolate themselves from others

 - Give up hobbies or social activities